 This cream of mushroom soup recipe makes a hearty, flavorful soup perfect for a cold winter evening.
-Once you know how to make cream of mushroom soup, you'll never go back to the canned version.
+Once you know how easy it is to make homemade mushroom soup, you'll never go back to the canned version.

 It's time once again for the Taste Creations Blog Hop, and our theme this month is Soup!
 We're all sharing hearty, easy, warm and comforting homemade soup recipes.
 I absolutely LOVE mushrooms, so I'm sharing a recipe for making an incredible homemade cream of mushroom soup.